Multisensory Reading Clinic

 -

-An individual with dyslexia tends to forget easily, therefore the student needs a consistent and accurate practice of the lessons he has learned.
-The reading teacher MUST from time to time, review the previously taught concept such as the rules of the c, k, ck, as well.
-The short sounds /a/, /u/, and /o/ MUST be drilled precisely and their corresponding words must be practiced accurately so that the next level of learning would not be compromised.
+An individual with dyslexia tends to forget easily; therefore, the student needs consistent and accurate practice of the lessons he has learned.
+The reading teacher MUST, from time to time, review the previously taught concepts, such as the rules of "c," "k," and "ck," as well.
+The short sounds /a/, /u/, and /o/ MUST be drilled precisely, and their corresponding words must be practiced accurately so that the next level of learning will not be compromised.

 -

-Since most individuals with dyslexia may have poor organization skills, he needs a predictable and consistent environment that is also free of destruction, for example, he should know what he should do first and expect what to do next in his lessons.
+Since most individuals with dyslexia may have poor organization skills, he needs a predictable and consistent environment that is also free of distraction.
+For example, the student should know what to do first and expect what to do next in his lessons.

 Finally, if the aforementioned reading instruction is the most effective way to teach reading and spelling for students with a specific learning disability called dyslexia, imagine the progress of students without learning difficulties.
-Within 180 days of a kindergarten level, children will be fluent in reading and spelling one-syllable words that follow rules and in grade one they can read and spell one-syllable words with blends!
+Within 180 days at a kindergarten level, children will be fluent in reading and spelling one-syllable words that follow rules, and in grade one, they can read and spell one-syllable words with blends!